Shweta-002/Kiran-Academy-Internship-2025/README.md

-Encapsulation:
-Making variables as a private and accessing them using getter and setter methods only.
+This file contains encapsulation examples in which making variables as a private and accessing them using getter and setter methods only.

 Examples uploaded: